-- Insert the installation DVD for SQL Server 2008 R2 into the DVD drive. - 2.
-If autoplay does not begin the installation, navigate to the SQL Server 2008 R2 DVD, and double-click. - 3.
+- 1. Insert the installation DVD for SQL Server 2008 R2 into the DVD drive. - If autoplay does not begin the installation, navigate to the SQL Server 2008 R2 DVD, and double-click. - 3.
 If prompted with a .NET installation prompt, click Yes to enable the .NET Framework Core role. - 4.
-At the SQL Server Installation Center screen, click Installation.
-Then click New installation or add features to an existing installation. - 5.
-At the Setup Support Rules screen, click OK. - 6.
-At the Product Key screen, enter your licensing information, if applicable, and click Next. - At the License Terms screen, accept the license terms, and click Next. - 8.
-At the Setup Support Files screen, click Install. - 9.
-At the Setup Support Rules screen, click Next. - 10.
-At the Setup Role screen, choose SQL Server Feature Installation, and click Next. - 11.
-At the SQL Server 2008 R2 Feature Selection screen select the features which your organization requires.
-The features we chose for our testing were: Database Engine Services, Full-Text Search, Client Tools Connectivity, Client Tools Backwards Compatibility, Management Tools Basic, Management Tools Complete, and click Next. - 12.
-At the Installation Rules screen, click Next. - 13.
-At the Instance Configuration, enter the appropriate details for your configuration.
+At the SQL Server Installation Center screen, click Installation. - 5.
+Click New installation or add features to an existing installation. - 6.
+At the Setup Support Rules screen, click OK. - 7.
+At the Product Key screen, enter your licensing information, if applicable, and click Next. - At the License Terms screen, accept the license terms, and click Next. - 9.
+At the Setup Support Files screen, click Install. - 10.At the Setup Support Rules screen, click Next. - 11.At the Setup Role screen, choose SQL Server Feature Installation, and click Next. - 12.At the SQL Server 2008 R2 Feature Selection screen, select the features which your organization requires.
+The features we chose for our testing were the following: Database Engine Services, Full-Text Search, Client Tools Connectivity, Client Tools Backwards Compatibility, Management Tools Basic, Management Tools Complete.
+Click Next. - 13.At the Installation Rules screen, click Next. - 14.At the Instance Configuration, enter the appropriate details for your configuration.
 For a default instance, leave the defaults selected.
-For a named instance, enter a new instance name and adjust the file paths as necessary. - 14.
-At the Disk Space Requirements screen, click Next.

-- 15. At the Server Configuration screen, choose the service account, preferably an Active Directory domain account, fill in a password if necessary, and click Next. - 16.
-At the Database Engine Configuration screen, choose an authentication mode.
+For a named instance, enter a new instance name and adjust the file paths as necessary. - 15.At the Disk Space Requirements screen, click Next. - 16.At the Server Configuration screen, choose the service account, preferably an Active Directory domain account, fill in a password if necessary, and click Next. - 17.At the Database Engine Configuration screen, choose an authentication mode.
 If your legacy servers use SQL Server logins at all, then select Mixed Mode.
-If you exclusively use Active Directory domain accounts in your SQL Server environment, then choose Windows Authentication. - 17.
-If necessary, enter a password for the system administrator (SA) account, click Add Current User, and click Next. - 18.
-At the Error Reporting screen, click Next. - 19.
-At the Installation Configuration Rules screen, click Next. - 20.
-At the Installation screen, click Install. - 21.
-At the Complete screen, click Close. - 22.
-After the SQL Server 2008 R2 installation process completes, check Microsoft's Web site for the latest SQL Server service pack.
+If you exclusively use

+Active Directory domain accounts in your SQL Server environment, then choose Windows Authentication.

+- 18.If necessary, enter a password for the system administrator (SA) account, click Add Current User, and click Next. - 19.At the Error Reporting screen, click Next. - 20.At the Installation Configuration Rules screen, click Next. - 21.At the Installation screen, click Install. - 22.At the Complete screen, click Close. - 23.After the SQL Server 2008 R2 installation process completes, check Microsoft's Web site for the latest SQL Server service pack.
 There were none at the time we wrote this Guide.